The Best for Golden

 Do hourly employees in the police department begin accruing overtime pay after the first 32 hours of work if they are held over on a call?

-Cory asked 11 months ago
+Cory asked over 1 year ago

 Overtime will continue to accrue if/when an employee exceeds 40 hours of work.
 Pay will not be reduced for employees as they move to the 32 hour work week.
 Rather they will continue to be paid for 40 hours - 8 hours will be set aside and drawn from an "admin time" bank.
 As the trial begins it is likely employees will average closer to 40 hours of work per week.
 As the trial progresses and systems and work practices change we would expect to see average work hours decreasing, and perhaps reach the 32 hour week goal.
 However, during any given shift throughout the trial they may be held over and in those cases they will first draw from the the 8 hour "admin time" bank until reaching 40 hours for the week.
 If they work beyond 40 hours in the week those additional hours will be paid as overtime.